retest/docs/docs/recheck-web/tutorial/explicit-checks.md

-Creating a test case with explicit checks
+Creating a Test Case with Explicit Checks
 =========================================

 With recheck, you have multiple options of how to use it.
 You can use a `RecheckDriver`, which would make recheck completely transparent to use.
 For a more obvious and spelled-out usage as pure checking library, you can call the `check` methods explicitly.

 A very basic test with Selenium and explicit calls to `check` could look like this: